Link Search Menu Expand Document

 Delete marked objects

-# Change these to your correct values
+# Update these variables with your actual values

 storage_ns=<storage namespace (s3://...)>